 As longevity spirals upward, it tends to become more challenging for many people to do what they once did with ease.
 Simple tasks, known as activities of daily living (ADL), to which someone gave no thought at 45, may take the better part of a day to accomplish at 90.
 Still, it fills the hours, and most seniors of advanced age take pride in their independence.

 But what if a senior loved one can no longer manage well, and is reluctant to let family members know because they’re afraid of losing that independence?
 This is where your vigilance becomes paramount to your senior loved one’s safety and well being.
+Aging in a community may provide more solutions than you think.

 8 Signs It May Be Time for a Move